HannaLAguilar/Predict_Customer_Churn/README.md

   ```
   ipython churn_script_logging_adn_test.py
   ```
-  You can also use pytest to perform the testing.
+  You can also use pytest to perform the testing